 A Student Direct Stream Program (SDS) is a faster student visa that is applicable for students who meet certain requirements, like proof of financial support or English or French proficiency.
 You can get an SDS student visa in about 20 days, which is faster than a normal study permit.

-Even if you don't qualify for a PGWP, you might still be able to get a different type of work permit.
+If you don't qualify for a PGWP, you might still be able to get a different type of work permit.
 The work experience you gain could then help you meet the requirements for permanent residence.

 Not all schools or programs are eligible to apply to a PGWP.
 It's essential to confirm that your chosen designated learning institution (DLI) and the specific program of study are both on the list of approved options for a PGWP.